by Stan Pottinger

 Here is the manner in which I proceeded with Kessler.

 First, Kessler was examined by eight people—six lawyers and two reporters—before I or anyone else spoke to him seriously.
-While all of us had significant reservations about the man, his promised evidence kept us engaged.
+While all of us had significant reservations about the man, his promised evidence and its critical importance to our clients kept us engaged.

 We then, on our own initiative, introduced Kessler to one of the biggest non-secret institutions in the country, The New York Times.
 Kessler wanted to see if he could get the Times to write a story about a foreign political figure he considered a sex abuser.
 After showing his photos to the reporters (photos Kessler, again, promised were “screenshots” of some of the thousands of videos he possessed), Kessler immediately forwarded them to the reporters’ email addresses but, despite multiple requests by them and me, never produced a single video image or even a snippet of one.

 What did these two static photos show?
-They were not described by the Times, and yet their content is critical to understanding their value (or lack of it).
+They were not described by the Times in its article, and yet their content is critical to understanding their value (or lack of it).
 They showed a man of undetermined identity in a sexually suggestive pose with a partially viewable woman (not including her face), although what, exactly, the two of them were doing was not altogether clear.

-Unknown to me, the Times reporters opened their own secret channel of communication with Kessler while pretending to that they did not know where he was, what he was doing, or whether I had received any of his promised videos (I had not).
-Not expecting the reporters to be double-dealing in this way, I took their fake calls to heart enough to urge Kessler to give them at least the videos he’d promised when introduced to them.
+Unknown to me, the Times reporters opened their own secret channel of communication with Kessler while pretending in calls to me that they did not know where he was, what he was doing, or whether he had sent any of his promised videos to me (he had not).
+Not expecting the reporters to be lying to me or double-dealing in this way, I took their fake calls to heart enough to urge Kessler to give them at least the videos he’d promised when introduced to them.
 (They must have had a good laugh when Kessler told them I was trying to help them.)
 The Times, of course, made no mention of its double-dealing in its story.

 I and my colleagues never presented any of those photos, or descriptions of them, or even their existence, to anyone—not even to the men accused by our clients as defendants in sexual abuse cases where notifying them of evidence would not only be appropriate but required.
 Nor did I have any intention or plan to do so with the videos—had they ever been produced– from which these “best facial features” screenshots were said to have been taken, unless and until the videos were proven to be true and accurate.